SiwonP/libvector/README.md

 make
 ```

-NB : this library was only tested on macOS so far.
+NB : this library was only built on macOS and Ubuntu so far.

 ## Running the tests